Wandalen/wTools/module/core/cli_fmt/docs/api/readme.md

 ### Scope

 - **Purpose**: Document the public interface exposed by `cli_fmt`.
-- **Responsibility**: Master index for all API doc instances in this crate.
+- **Responsibility**: Interface contracts for the output processing pipeline and CLI help template renderer.
 - **In Scope**: Instance 001 — output processing function, configuration, and result types; Instance 002 — CLI help template types and render method.
 - **Out of Scope**: Behavioral rationale — see `feature/` and `invariant/` instances.